dilyabareeva/quanda/README.md

 **Training data attribution** (TDA) methods attribute model output to its training samples ([Koh and Liang, 2017](https://proceedings.mlr.press/v70/koh17a.html); [Yeh et al., 2018](https://proceedings.neurips.cc/paper/2018/hash/8a7129b8f3edd95b7d969dfc2c8e9d9d-Abstract.html); [Park et al., 2023](https://proceedings.mlr.press/v202/park23c.html); [Pruthi et al., 2020](https://proceedings.neurips.cc/paper/2020/hash/e6385d39ec9394f2f3a354d9d2b88eec-Abstract.html); [Bae et al., 2024](https://arxiv.org/abs/2405.12186)).
 Outside of being used for understanding models, TDA has also found usage in a large variety of applications such as debugging model behavior ([Koh and Liang, 2017](https://proceedings.mlr.press/v70/koh17a.html); [Yeh et al., 2018](https://proceedings.neurips.cc/paper/2018/hash/8a7129b8f3edd95b7d969dfc2c8e9d9d-Abstract.html); [K and Søgaard, 2021](https://arxiv.org/abs/2111.04683); [Guo et al., 2021](https://aclanthology.org/2021.emnlp-main.808)), data summarization ([Khanna et al., 2019](https://proceedings.mlr.press/v89/khanna19a.html); [Marion et al., 2023](https://openreview.net/forum?id=XUIYn3jo5T); [Yang et al., 2023](https://openreview.net/forum?id=4wZiAXD29TQ)), dataset selection ([Engstrom et al., 2024](https://openreview.net/forum?id=GC8HkKeH8s); [Chhabra et al., 2024](https://openreview.net/forum?id=HE9eUQlAvo)), fact tracing ([Akyurek et al., 2022](https://aclanthology.org/2022.findings-emnlp.180)) and machine unlearning ([Warnecke et al., 2023](https://arxiv.org/abs/2108.11577)).

+The evaluation of TDA methods is a difficult task, especially due to the computationally demanding and noisy nature of the ground truths.
+(CITE) For this reason, the community has proposed many sanity checks (CITE) and downstream tasks to evaluate the effectiveness of TDA methods.
+Quanda provides a unified framework to evaluate TDA methods to help researchers and practitioners choose between the proposed methods.

+While accounting for different evaluation strategies, Quanda also strives to provide a unifying interface for most prominent TDA methods.

 ### Metrics

-- **Identical Class / Identical Subclass** ([Hanawa et al., 2021](https://openreview.net/forum?id=9uvhpyQwzM_)): Measures the proportion of identical classes or subclasses in the top-1 training samples.
+- **Identical Class / Identical Subclass** ([Hanawa et al., 2021](https://openreview.net/forum?id=9uvhpyQwzM_)): Measures the proportion of identical classes or subclasses in the top-1 training samples over the test dataset.
+If the attributions are based on similarity, they are expected to be predictive of the class of the test datapoint, as well as different subclasses under a single label.

--  **Top-K Overlap**  ([Hanawa et al., 2021](https://openreview.net/forum?id=9uvhpyQwzM_)): Measures the cardinality of the union of the top-K training samples.
+-  **Top-K Overlap**  ([Barshan et al., 2020](http://proceedings.mlr.press/v108/barshan20a/barshan20a.pdf)): Measures the cardinality of the union of the top-K training samples.
+Since the attributions are expected to be dependent on the test input, they are expected to vary heavily for different test points, resulting in a low overlap (high metric value).

 - **Model Randomization** ([Hanawa et al., 2021](https://openreview.net/forum?id=9uvhpyQwzM_)): Measures the correlation between the original TDA and the TDA of a model with randomized weights.
+Since the attributions are expected to depend on model parameters, the correlation between original and randomized attributions should be low.

-- **Data Cleaning** ([Khanna et al., 2019](https://proceedings.mlr.press/v89/khanna19a.html)): Uses TDA to identify training samples responsible for misclassification, removing them from the training set, retraining the model, and measuring the change in model performance.
+- **Data Cleaning** ([Khanna et al., 2019](https://proceedings.mlr.press/v89/khanna19a.html)): Uses TDA to identify training samples responsible for misclassification.
+Removing them from the training set, we expect to see an improvement in the model performance when we retrain the model.

-- **Mislabeled Data Detection** ([Koh and Liang, 2017](https://proceedings.mlr.press/v70/koh17a.html)): Measures the proportion of noisy training labels detected as a function of the percentage of inspected training samples, where the samples are inspected in order according to their global TDA ranking.
+- **Mislabeled Data Detection** ([Koh and Liang, 2017](https://proceedings.mlr.press/v70/koh17a.html)): Computes the proportion of noisy training labels detected as a function of the percentage of inspected training samples.
+The samples are inspected in order according to their global TDA ranking, which is computed using local attributions.
+This produces a cumulative mislabeling detection curve.
+We expect to see a curve that rapidly increases as we check more of the training data, thus we compute the area under this curve